mben-dz/MBen.EXCLUDE_FROM_CAPTURE/README.md

 - Some advanced screen recording tools may still bypass this protection.

 ## Demo
-A video demonstration is available showing the implementation and effect of this technique.
+the video demonstration above is available showing the implementation and effect of this technique.

 ---